Khaled-Mahmmoud/MyCompetitiveProgramming/Combinatorics/Permutations Cycles.md

 More application is not deterministic for even cycle, but same for odd cycles.

 The elements of the original disjoint cycles will never be mixed.

+**Permutation Order**

+We said that, if we have a cycle of length N, applying permutation N times, back it to original.

+What about whole string, after how many perm it back to its original?
+This is called Permutation Order.

+Let say that we have ONLY one cycle of length 4 -> Then string back to its original after 4 steps.

+what about 2 cycles of length 4, and 8

+Then after 8 steps: I am 2*4 and 8, so both of us are backed to same

+what about 2 cycles of length 6, and 9

+Then after 18 step: I am 3*6 and 2*9, so both of us are divisble by number of steps.

+Then we need LCM between cycles length, to know when we all back to original in same time.